What To Wear During Labor and Delivery - Baby Chick

 A woman wearing a SIORO Towel Wrap Bathrobe in dark purple

 This bathrobe is made of cotton and viscose, making it another soft, breathable option that’s perfect to wear during labor.
-It’s super absorbent, which will help you stay dry and feel comfortable at the hospital.
+It’s super absorbent, helping you stay dry and comfortable at the hospital.
 Additionally, it features an elastic top design, a magic sticker closure, and a large, convenient side pocket.

 3. Casual Nights Shower Wrap Bathrobe